codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 line in your **application/Config/App.php** file, if you chose to do so.
 Have it in mind though, every driver has different caveats, so be sure to get yourself familiar with them (below) before you make that choice.

-In addition, you may also create and use `Custom Drivers`_, if the ones provided by default don't satisfy your use case.

 Files Driver
 ------------